 - Artistic/Creative: The couple is just a part of a piece of art that the photographer creates with each image.
 The photos could stand alone hanging in a modern art gallery.
 At the extreme, these photographers won’t work off of a timeline or shotlist, they are there to make art out of your wedding day and any constraints from you will hamper their creativity.

 Wow, so simple right??
 There’s only six options!—unfortunately, this is a bit of an oversimplification.
-The majority of wedding photographers out there are a mix of these categories, and a few don’t fit into one of these boxes.
+The majority of wedding photographers in Colorado are a mix of these categories, and a few don’t fit into one of these boxes.
 For example, most wedding photographers have to be a photojournalist at some point— you can’t direct during a ceremony.
 So, to narrow down the style that you love, look at the portraits of the couple and wedding party.
 That is usually the part of the wedding day where the photographer has the most control, so you’ll see closer to their fundamental style in those images.
 Keep in mind, their style will also impact their priorities during the rest of the day.
 More traditional photographers might focus on getting posed photos of your guests smiling at the camera during the reception, while a photojournalist is going to be looking for candid moments and images that tell a story.

 Once you know where you want your wedding photographer to fall in all these categories, it starts getting easier to find the right person!
 You can start doing some more targeted searches, and even reaching out to some of the photographers that you loved during your Pinning and Instagramming.

-decide your wedding photography budget
+Decide your wedding photography budget

-Now, you can narrow your preferred photographers down based on how much they will charge for the wedding day (most people have at least a starting price on their websites).
+Now, you can narrow your preferred Colorado photographers down based on how much they will charge for the wedding day (most people have at least a starting price on their websites).
 If you find someone you really love who is out of your price range, ask them if they have suggestions on how to cut the costs.
 I work with plenty of couples who only have me at their weddings for 4-6 hours rather than 8-10 (as is often “standard”).
 Maybe you don’t need a second photographer or you don’t want an engagement session.
 Not everyone is willing to be flexible and alter their packages for their couples, but I would rather a couple talk to me about it than book another photographer without knowing they might actually only needed a wedding photographer for 6 hours instead of 12.

-Contact your favorite wedding photographers!
+Contact your favorite Colorado wedding photographers!

 While all the other considerations are important, I think it’s SO important that you vibe really well with your wedding photographer.
 They are going to be hanging out with you almost all day, and working with someone who rubs you the wrong way will end in disaster.
 You don’t want their personality to negatively impact the way you think about your wedding day.
 You will then look at your photos and just remember a wedding photographer that was a jerk instead of focusing on the amazing memories.
 Make sure you trust them, feel like you are important to them as a client, and that they understand what your priorities are.
 Go with your gut!
 If it sounds like they are just saying “yeah, I’m totally photojournalistic” because it’s what you want to hear, keep looking.
 There is someone out there who will have the same priorities as you and the right balance of different styles of photography.